-Total Hours Required 24 semeste 24 semester hours
+Total Hours Req uired 24 semester hours

-Basic Requirements: 15 ser 15 semester hours
+Basic Requirements: 15 semester hours

 PSYC 100 General Psychology 3

 BIOL 271 Heredity OR 3

 BIOL 222 Genetics

 Two of the follow ving three courses: 6

 PSYC 215 Child Development

 PSYC 216 Adolescent Development

 PSYC 217 Adult Development and Aging

-One of the following three courses: 3
+One of the follow ving three courses: 3

 ANTH 100 Introduction to Cultural Anthropology

 ANTH 101 Exploration of Human Diversity

 SOCL 100 Introduction to Sociology

-Electives: three courses from the following: 9 semester hours
+Electives: three courses from the following: 9 seme hours

 ANTH 202 Traditional Systems of Healing

-ANTH 204 Human Ecology
+ANTH 204 , ,

-CDSC 228 Development of Speech and Language in Ch ildren
+CDSC 228 Development of Speech and Language in Children

 PSYC 321 Developmental Psychology: (subtitle)

 PSYC 357 Behavior Genetics

 PSYC 366 Developmental Psychopathology

 PSYC 385 Cross- Cultural Psychology

 SOCL 210 Sociology of the Family

 SOCL 241 The Individual and Society

 SOCL 314 Illness, Self, and Society

-SOCL 316 Juvenile Delinquency

 SOCL 333 Sociology of Education

 SOCL 356 The Social Self

-Additional Rec
+Α dditional Requi rements:

 1. Six hours of electives must be taken at the 300-level.

-2. Electives mu st be taken from at least two different departmen its.
+2. Electives must be taken from at least two different departments.

-ve semester hours of coursework must be unique g with a major or another minor. to this minor,
+3. At least twelve semester hours of coursework must be unique to this minor, not overlapping with a major or another minor.